Tie (draw): American football

-Tie games, which were commonplace in the National Football League (NFL) through the 1960s, had become exceedingly rare with the introduction of sudden death overtime, which first applied to the regular season in 1974.
+Tied games, which were commonplace in the National Football League (NFL) through the 1960s, had become exceedingly rare with the introduction of sudden death overtime, which first applied to the regular season in 1974.
 The first game this new rule applied to ended in a tie between the Denver Broncos and Pittsburgh Steelers.
 However, modifications to overtime rules within the past ten years have actually made ties somewhat more common.
-The most recent NFL tie game occurred on December 4, 2022, when a game between the Washington Commanders and New York Giants ended in a 20–all tie after overtime.
+The most recent NFL tied game occurred on September 28, 2025, when a game between the Dallas Cowboys and the Green Bay Packers ended in a 40-all tie after overtime, with the Packers scoring a game-tying field goal after failing on a last-play attempt to score a touchdown, when the clock was stopped with one second remaining.